 Weebly also gives you access to all of your template’s code.
 This is a great way to dip your toe into the world of web development, without having to start anything from scratch.
-You can also import premium plans from external sources – something Wix doesn’t currently offer.
+You can also import premium plans from external sources (such as Webfire Themes) – something Wix doesn’t currently offer.

 Like Wix, all of Weebly’s templates are fully mobile-optimized.
 They’ll look just as great on mobile as on desktop.

 And the cherry on top of the Weebly cake?

 Unlike with Wix, you can change your template later down the line.
 That’s why it has a slight edge on its rival, scoring 3.8 out of 5 for design flexibility in our research.

 If you’re not fussed about creative freedom, or are keen to put your coding skills to the test, Weebly is the best choice for you.

 With Wix Shoutout, you can send beautiful marketing emails and newsletters, as well as share updates on social media (more on that later).
 You can also capture email addresses to help widen your audience.

 Wix also has the functionality to let you create coupons and discounts.
 Black Friday is the busiest day for shops in the US – discounts are big business.

 Weebly has its own equivalent of Wix Shoutout, which it calls Weebly Promote.

 Through advanced and clearly presented stats, Weebly Promote lets you really go to town with your email marketing, and harness all the potential it can offer your site.